nickwest/EloquentForms/README.md

 ## Installation

-EloquentForms requires PHP 7.2+.
-This particular version supports Laravel 5.5.x.
-It was not tested on older versions.
+EloquentForms requires PHP 7.1.3+.
+This particular version supports Laravel 5.6.x.
+To install on Laravel 5.5.x use the 5.5.x release of EloquentForms.

 To get the latest version you need only require the package via Composer.
 ```